LaZyFee/Expense-Tracker-Client/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.\
 You may also see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`